MarcBanuls/TFM_Marc_Banuls/README.md

 # TFM_Marc_Banuls
-Work and code used in the TFM doing an analysis of SNPs of Nicotiana Benthamiana
+Code used in the TFM doing an analysis of SNPs of Nicotiana Benthamiana